DOCK-PI3/ESTACION-PRO/ANDROID-DEV.md

 There is also the [F-Droid](https://f-droid.org/) app store as an alternative to Google Play, and this service contains a couple of emulators that are not present on the Play store, or that are present there but haven't been updated for a very long time.

 A number of emulators support the [FileProvider](https://developer.android.com/reference/androidx/core/content/FileProvider) API which makes it possible for ES-DE to temporarily provide storage access to the game file on launch.
 This means that most of the time no access permission needs to be setup in the emulator upfront.
 Access can however only be passed for single files, so for systems that support multi-file games such as disc-based games in .bin/.cue format SAF URIs are often used instead.
 For those emulators you will therefore generally need to manually provide scoped storage access to each game system directory.
-Note that it's not supported to give access to the root of the entire ROM directory for emulators that use scoped storage, it has to be for the specific system.
+Note that it's not supported to give access to the root of the entire ROM directory for most emulators that use scoped storage, it has to be for the specific system.
 For instance `/storage/emulated/0/ROMs/n64` rather than `/storage/emulated/0/ROMs`.
+The MAME4droid emulator is an exception to this rule though, as explained elsewhere in this document.

-Adding to the FileProvider API confusion is the fact that some emulators will only launch games when using this API even though they need to have scoped storage access setup within the emulator upfront.
+Adding to the FileProvider API confusion is the fact that some emulators will only launch games when using this API, but they still need to have scoped storage access setup within the emulator interface.
 FPseNG and FPse are two examples of this.
-So there is unfortunately no definitive rule regarding the use of the FileProvider API, it all depends on how the emulator has implemented the functionality.
+So there is unfortunately no definitive rule regarding the use of the FileProvider API, it all depends on how the emulator has implemented this functionality.

 Some emulators like RetroArch are still using an older storage access method and for those emulators this is not something you need to consider.